elkeachtert/aicenters/content/team/professors/seidl-thomas/index.md

   <p>Thomas Seidl is professor for Computer Science and head of the Database
-  Systems and Data Mining Chair at LMU Munich.</p><p>His fundamental research on data mining and database technologies with application domains in engineering, business, life science and humanities yielded more than 300 scientific publications so far.</p><p>He serves on many program committees and scientific boards and is co-chair of the LMU Data Science Lab, the ZD.B Innovation Lab, the Munich School of Data Science @Helmholtz, TUM and LMU (MuDS), and the Elite Master program in Data Science at LMU.</p><p>Thomas Seidl has been on the board of directors of the <a href="www.lrz.de">Leibniz Supercomputing Center</a> since 2017.</p><p>Since 2018 Thomas Seidl is spokesperson and one of four directors of the <a href="www.mcml.ai" title="MCML" target="_blank" rel="noopener">Munich Center for Machine Learning</a> (MCML), which is one of six national AI Competence Centers.</p><p>MCML is funded on a permanent basis by the German and Bavarian government's AI strategy, and brings together the leading ML researchers from LMU Munich, TU Munich,  and associated institutions.</p><p>As an advisor, he has supported the Bavarian state government in various roles, including as a member of the Bavarian AI Council.
+  Systems and Data Mining Chair at LMU Munich.</p><p>His fundamental research on data mining and database technologies with application domains in engineering, business, life sciences and humanities yielded more than 300 scientific publications so far.</p><p>Thomas Seidl has been a member of the board of directors of the Leibniz Supercomputing Center since 2017.
+He is member of numerous programme committees and scientific boards and co-chairs the LMU Data Science Lab, the ZD.B Innovation Lab, the Munich School of Data Science
-  He has been represented on various management committees of the German Informatics Society, and since the founding of the German Data Science Society in 2019, he has been a member of its advisory board.</p>
+  @Helmholtz, TUM and LMU (MuDS), and the Elite Master Programme in Data Science at LMU.</p><p>Thomas Seidl is spokesperson and one of four directors of the Munich Center for Machine Learning (MCML), which is one of six national AI Competence Centers.
+The MCML is permanently funded by the AI strategy of the German and Bavarian governments and brings together the leading ML researchers from LMU Munich, TU Munich and associated institutions.</p><p>As an advisor, he has supported the Bavarian state government in various roles, including as a member of the Bavarian AI Council.
+He has been represented on various steering committees of the German Informatics Society, and since the founding of the German Data Science Society in 2019, he has been a member of its advisory board.</p>
 ---
 ---